athom031/athom031.github.io/The_Chai_Chai_Talk.md

 <br/>

-##### Become a part of the new America.
-Drink Boba, eat Ramen, jam to Reggaeton. <br/> Listen, listen, listen, to all the people so excited to share their culture. <br/> In doing so, you will have found the the space to be able to share your own.
+Become a part of the new America. <br/> Drink Boba, eat Ramen, jam to Reggaeton. <br/> Listen, listen, listen, to all the people so excited to share their culture. <br/> In doing so, you will have found the the space to be able to share your own.<br/> <br/>

 #### Thank you for listening.